-Reputation Bearing and Appearance are the first and most often used options in the maintenance of good institutional control and the prevention of situations requiring physical intervention.
+Reputation/Rapport/Command Presence are the first and most often used tactics in the maintenance of good institutional control and the prevention of situations requiring physical intervention.
 This option is defined as the effect of a staff member's demonstrated honesty, professionalism, integrity, pride and reputation for fairness, on a youth's behavior.
 Rapport, cooperation and respect are also necessary ingredients.
 These characteristics, to be effective, must be consistently maintained.